Skip Navigation LinksHome > Operations and Support > networkMaryland™ FAQ

 Statewide Government Intranet (SwGI)

 SwGI is a networkMaryland™ service that provides a centralized resource for State entities to communicate with other State governmental entities and data centers.
-SwGI allows State agencies to create and share resources like FMIS, WebFleet Master, DNS, MVA applications and email relay services.
+SwGI allows State agencies to create and share resources like FMIS, WebFleet Master, DNS, MVA applications and Criminal Justice Information Systems.

 InterLATA Transport Services